MISSION STATEMENT v2 (2014 - ???)

 We welcome INTERNS & HELPER PEOPLE who live near New York City and can commit to being in our office 1-2 days per week.
 Here is a guide to our internships & how to apply.

 For further details, email: glenn (at) brassland (dot) org.
 Include a resume, a list of 5 recent shows you've attended, and your 5 favorite artists or records of all time.

 The best way to get digital downloads is via our BANDCAMP PAGE.
-Most records cost under $8.00 -- and it is the most direct way to support Brassland and its artists.
+Most records cost $8.00 or less -- and it is the most direct way to support Brassland and its artists.